-Today, we’ve connected with our preferred real estate agent here at Lincolnberg Master Builder, Brent Anderson, to explain exactly how much you can exact to pay in closing costs on your new home here in Canada.
+Today, we’ve connected with our preferred real estate agent here at Lincolnberg Master Builder, Brent Anderson, to explain exactly how much you can exact to pay in closing costs on your new home here in Alberta.

-How Much Are Closing Costs in Canada?
+How Much Are Closing Costs in Alberta?

 So, how much are closing costs, really?

 Some builders, like Lincolnberg, have included the costs of new home warranty, closing legal costs, land titles fees and disbursements leaving very little for the buyer to pay for out of pocket beyond the downpayment.
 Some costs, like CMHC fees are built into your mortgage payment and so this costs is not an upfront cost and some costs, like a home inspection and appraisal, are optional.

 There are closing costs for all house sales, whether it is a brand-new home that you’ve customized or you are buying a quick possession or previously-owned home.

 One incredibly common closing cost, however, is not necessary to consider in Alberta.

 Land Transfer Tax

 Alberta is the only province in Canada that does not have a land transfer tax.
 Land transfer tax is paid as a provincial tax, so it is not always the same, province by province.